chess-ca/cfc-www-2020/content/news/2022/2022-03-07.kingston-easter-chess/index.fr.md

 <br>&ndash; hope to be increased as registrations expected to increase
 <br>&ndash; all money prizes to be paid out AFTER April 18th!

-PRIZES for Zonal/Closed sections (normally CAN players):
+PRIZES for Zonal/Closed sections:
+<br>&ndash; Zonal/Closed sections currently open only to Canadians (FIDE flag = CAN)
 <br>&ndash; generally NO splitting of these prizes, see TIEBREAKS below.

 ### Canada Zonal